kmnis/kmnis.github.io/_posts/2021-04-11-predicting-the-products-of-a-chemical-reaction-using-graph-convolutional-neural-network-part-2.md

 In part 1, we:
 1. First introduced the problem statement
 2. Then we saw how a molecule is represented in a graph network
+<!--more-->
 3. Next we looked into the node and edge features and how they're calculated
-4. And finally, briefly looked into how Coley et al. structured the problem
+4. And finally, briefly looked into how Coley et al. structured the problem to make the final prediction

-<!--more-->

 In this blog, we'll jump into the inner working of the GCN model and see how the model actually work.